Yulimar Rojas: Personal life

 Rojas is openly lesbian, and she is an LGBT+ activist in her home country.
 She often dyes her cropped hair in bright colours; she chose pale pink for the 2020 Olympics, saying it reflected hope and strength.

 She has thanked late Venezuelan president Hugo Chávez for promoting fitness in Venezuela, which allowed impoverished citizens like herself to get into sports.
-After similarly praising Nicolás Maduro in a "guided if not forced" phone call following her success at the Tokyo 2020 Olympics, Rojas faced criticism in Venezuela.
+After similarly praising Nicolás Maduro in a phone call following her success at the Tokyo 2020 Olympics, Rojas faced criticism by anti-Maduro activists in Venezuela.

 In April 2022, she became the face of the Banco de Venezuela.

 International competitions

 Honours and awards

 Prior to the 2016 Olympics, due to her World Indoor Championships (Portland) win, Rojas was awarded the Venezuelan honor Order José Félix Ribas – First Class (named for Venezuelan independence leader José Félix Ribas).
 This was conferred to her by Nicolás Maduro at Miraflores Palace on 23 March 2016, with the award ceremony shown in a 54-minute obligatory transmission in Venezuela.

 There is a mural of Rojas, depicted jumping over Angel Falls, in Caracas; another mural, of Rojas and footballer Alexander Rondón, is at the Simón Bolívar Sports Complex, where she began training.
 In 2017, the Complejo deportivo Yulimar Rojas (Yulimar Rojas Sports Complex) in Barcelona, Venezuela, was named in her honor.
 In May 2022, the government of the state of Aragua announced that it had partnered with local eco-sports product company Blackforce to build an Olympic-standard triple jump arena in Rojas's honor.

 In 2017 and 2019 she was named Latin American Sportswoman of the Year from the annual vote hosted by Prensa Latina.
 In 2017 she was also nominated for Univision's Female Athlete of the Year, which was won by Paola Longoria, and in 2019 was nominated for the Panam Female Athlete of the Year award, which went to Shelly-Ann Fraser-Pryce.
 Rojas was named the 2017 World Athletics Rising Star (Female), and was a finalist for the 2019 World Athlete of the Year (Female) honour.
 She then won this in 2020, being the first Venezuelan to receive the honour, and said that it "gives [her] a lot of motivation, a lot of strength for [her] to keep on track with [her] career."

 In 2020 she was also named the LGBTQ Female Athlete of the Year by Outsports, and Female Most Valuable Performer in Athletics by Track & Field News.
 She was nominated for the 2022 Laureus World Sports Award for Breakthrough of the Year, which was won by British tennis player Emma Raducanu.
 She was chosen as one of the BBC's 100 women for 2022.